Rob Murphy

-Robert Albert Murphy (born May 26, 1960) is an American former professional baseball player who was a relief pitcher in Major League Baseball from 1985-1995.
+Robert Albert Murphy (born May 26, 1960) is an American former professional baseball player who was a relief pitcher in Major League Baseball from 1985 to 1995.
 Murphy played college baseball for the University of Florida, and was picked by the Cincinnati Reds in the first round (3rd pick) of the 1981 amateur draft (January Secondary).
-In addition to the Reds, he played for the Boston Red Sox, Seattle Mariners, Houston Astros, St. Louis Cardinals, New York Yankees, Los Angeles Dodgers and Florida Marlins.
+In addition to the Cincinnati Reds, he played for the Boston Red Sox, Seattle Mariners, Houston Astros, St. Louis Cardinals, New York Yankees, Los Angeles Dodgers and Florida Marlins.

 Early years

 Murphy was born in Miami, Florida.
 He attended Christopher Columbus High School in Miami from 1974 to 1978.
 He pitched for the varsity baseball team in 1977 and 1978.
 The 1977 team won the District championship with his 4-hit shutout.
-He garnered many awards including: Pre-season 1st team All American, 1st team All City, and 1st team All Catholic.
-Murphy's American Legion team, Post 133, won its District Championship in 1976 with Murphy's 11 strikeout performance.

-After setting school records for most wins (17) and strikeouts (207), he was drafted by the Milwaukee Brewers in the 29th round.
+He garnered many awards, including pre-season 1st team All American, 1st team All City, and 1st team All Catholic.
+Murphy's American Legion team Post 133, won its District Championship in 1976 with Murphy's 11 strikeout performance.
+After setting school records for most wins (17) and strikeouts (207), he was drafted by the Milwaukee Brewers in the 29th round in the now discontinued January draft.

-Murphy also earned many accolades playing on the football field.
+Murphy earned many accolades playing on the football field.
 For the CCHS Explorers' football team, Murphy was named to the 1976 All Catholic team, and 3rd team All County Team.
 In 1977, he was first-team All-Catholic, and second-team All-Dade County.
 By the time Murphy put away his kicking tee, he was Columbus High's All-time leading scorer on the gridiron.

-Recently, Murphy was the first baseball player inducted into CCHS Baseball Diamond Hall of Fame, along with Louisiana State baseball coach Paul Mainieri, and former Chicago Cubs general manager Jim Hendry.
+Murphy was the first baseball player inducted into CCHS Baseball Diamond Hall of Fame, along with Louisiana State baseball coach Paul Mainieri, and former Chicago Cubs general manager Jim Hendry.
 In 2009, Murphy was inducted into CCHS General Hall of Fame.

 College career

-Instead of pursuing a professional baseball, Murphy accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for the Gators and advanced his computer science knowledge.
+Instead of pursuing professional baseball, Murphy accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for the Gators and advanced his computer science knowledge.
 As a freshman, Murphy led the Gators in ERA (2.53), and was named the Rookie of the Year.
 During his sophomore year, Murphy's 3-hit shutout over Tennessee secured the Gators' second consecutive SEC Eastern Division title, while also becoming the first Gator baseball team to win 40 regular season games.
 His career record was 6-3 while pitching in orange and blue.
 After his days in Gainesville, Murphy was drafted by Cincinnati Reds in the 1st round, as the third overall draft pick.
 He was only the 2nd Gator ever selected in the 1st round of the Major League draft.